fpant1/AgrivoltaicsDP5Model/README.md

   <img src="figures/cad_design.png" width="45%" alt="CAD Design of Agrivoltaic Structure"/>
 </div>

-*Left: Simplified MATLAB recreation of the agrivoltaic module.
+*Left: MATLAB recreation of the agrivoltaic modules in rows.
 Right: CAD design of the physical module.*

 ---